HugCls/HugCls/README.md

-2024-01-01: "The thing about smart people is that they seem like crazy people to dumb people." - Stephen Hawking
+2024-01-02: "Instead of worrying about what you cannot control, shift your energy to what you can create." - Roy T. Bennett